 Last week I made a batch of red velvet cupcakes.
 They were good, but I thought they could be better and decided that over the next few months I will be baking and reviewing more red velvet cupcakes.
-To help me with this very important research, Louise has kindly volunteered to do some guest blogging with the end goal of finding the best red velvet cupcakes.
+To help me with this very important research, A reader named Louise has kindly volunteered to do some guest blogging with the end goal of finding the best red velvet cupcakes.
+Here, she reviews the Red Velvet Cake from Baked.

 Louise tested the Red Velvet Cake recipe from Baked: New Frontiers in Baking